oliverjam/fac-project-node/README.md

 ### Layout

 Any route that renders HTML uses `server/layout.js` to wrap its custom HTML in the generic stuff every page needs (`<head>`, `<body>`, CSS etc).

+## Testing

+All routes are tested using Supertest. `tests/router.test.js` contains a single Tape test for each route.